List of NCIS: New Orleans characters: Quentin Carter

 Quentin Carter (Charles Michael Davis) is a brash NCIS Special Agent who is the replacement for agent Christopher LaSalle.
 Carter comes across as brassy and urbane.
 He is a former U.S. Marine who served in the 1st Force Reconnaissance Company.
 He is the son of a U.S. Navy two-star admiral, and has a brother and sister whom both also serve in the Navy.

 Carter has a preference for wearing designer suits while on duty, but a running gag occurs that he is put into a situation where his suit is ruined.

+Carter starts dating Hannah Khoury in “Once Upon A Time” and continues dating her throughout the rest of the season.